 Challenging and rewarding entry-level positions in the food industry are plentiful for food science graduates.
 Potential employers include large and small food corporations and government agencies.
 Career opportunities include positions in food science and technology, food chemistry, food microbiology, product development, quality control, food production and processing, food inspection, packaging, sales and marketing.
 The median salary for a food professional in US is $110,000 and an individual with a B.S. degree in food science is $98,163 according to the Institute of Food Technologists’ 2022 Salary Survey.

 Food scientists study food to improve existing products or create new ones.
 They also analyze the structure and composition of food and the changes that occur during processing and storage.
 They determine how processing affects flavor, texture, appearance and nutritional value, and explore new ways to protect and stabilize food through packaging.

 The food industry is the largest industry in the world.
 The challenges of food scientists are to provide wholesome, tasty and nutritious foods for the consumer.

-Internships offered through NDSU's food science department and Cooperative Education programs provide opportunities for industry experience at companies such as Cargill, Hormel, Dakota Growers Pasta Co., Jennie-O and others.
+Internships offered through NDSU's food science department and Cooperative Education programs provide opportunities for industry experience at companies such as Ardent Mills, Cargill, 8th Avenue Pasta, Hormel, Jennie-O, SunOpta, and others.

 Financial Aid and Scholarships

-Loans, grants and work-study are made available through the Office of Financial Aid and Scholarships.
+Loans, scholarships, grants and work-study are made available through the Office of Financial Aid and Scholarships.
 A number of scholarships are awarded each year to students enrolled in the College of Agriculture, Food Systems, and Natural Resources.
-Departmental scholarships also are available.
+Please see: CAFSNR scholarships for more information.
+Departmental (Food Science program) scholarships also are available.
 Information may be obtained by contacting the coordinator of the food science program.
 A number of laboratory assistant jobs are available for students majoring in food science.